Today's Articles

 Regina Benjamin

 *Regina Benjamin was born on this date in 1956.
-She is a Black Vice Admiral, physician, and former Surgeon General of the United States.
+She is a Black Vice Admiral, physician, and former United States Surgeon General.

 From Mobile, Alabama, Regina Marcia Benjamin attended Xavier University of Louisiana in New Orleans, where she was initiated into Delta Sigma Theta Sorority, Inc. She is also a member of the second class of the Morehouse School of Medicine.
 She received her M.D. degree from the University of Alabama at Birmingham and completed her residency in family practice at the Medical Center of Central Georgia.

 She also served on the Florida A & M University Board of Trustees.
-From 2008-2009, she served as Chair of the Board of Trustees of the Federation of State Medical Boards, a national non-profit organization representing the 70 medical boards of the United States and its territories.
+From 2008-2009, she served as Chair of the Federation of State Medical Boards Board of Trustees, a national non-profit organization representing the 70 medical boards of the United States and its territories.
 Benjamin is a diplomate of the American Board of Family Practice and a Fellow of the American Academy of Family Physicians.
 She was a Kellogg National Fellow and also a Rockefeller Next Generation Leader.

 She has served on a variety of boards and committees, including the Kaiser Commission on Medicaid and the Uninsured, Catholic Health East, Medical Association of the State of Alabama, Alabama Board of Medical Examiners, Alabama State Committee of Public Health, Mobile County Medical Society, Alabama Rural Health Association, Leadership Alabama, Mobile Area Red Cross, Mercy Medical, Mobile Chamber of Commerce, United Way of Mobile, Physicians for Human Rights and Deep South Girl Scout Council.